Empower3D

 Suitable Participants

-You might be right for our program if you are able to independently complete both the 14-week and 12-week portions of our program with the right Assistive Technology accommodations and if you meet the following criteria:
+You might be right if you are able to independently complete program activities with the right Assistive Technology accommodations and if you meet the following criteria:

-- You are an independent learner who is curious and willing to learn
+- You are an independent learner who is curious, willing to learn, and highly motivated

-- You are comfortable with being in a small group setting, interacting with fellow learners and guest speakers, and taking part in in-class assignments and small group discussions
+- You are comfortable with being in a small group setting, interacting with fellow learners and guest speakers, and taking part in small group discussions

 - At the completion of the program you are prepared to work in the manufacturing industry, enhance your skills, or go back to school for further education